Mama June’s New Look: Size 4 Weight Loss Pics Reveal No ‘Triple Chin’ In 2017

 It was Sugar Bear who cheated on Mama June and later on left her for another woman.
 Now, he is getting married to the other woman.
 Anyway, her infidelity has motivated Mama June to show the world what she is capable of.
 Even though she hesitated at first, she still accepted the invitation to attend Sugar Bear’s wedding with Jennifer Lamb.
 It was revealed earlier that Mama June and Sugar Bear’s daughter Honey Boo Boo was supposed to meet her new stepmother.
 The way the 11-year-old daughter made faces while meeting Lamb was certainly entertaining for the mother.

 Make no mistake.
 Mama June’s stunning new look in 2017 is not about winning Sugar Bear back.
 She has clearly stated that she is not going through the weight loss process to get her ex back.
 She rather wants to show him what he is going to miss.
 Honey Boo Boo is totally with her mother on this.
 With her new look, she wants to be the next Melissa McCarthy and conquer Hollywood, The Sun reports.
-She revealed her diet chart earlier that is helping her achieve size 4.
+She revealed her diet chart earlier that is helping her achieve size four.

 Watch Mama June’s incredible weight loss process, as she reveals her new look in 2017 on From Not To Hot.
 The show airs on WEtv every Friday.